ordina-jworks/ordina-jworks.github.io/_posts/2019-09-30-experience-agile-2019.md

 This personal growth requires that you go on a long term journey of transforming yourself as a leader.

 ## The Toyota Flow System, by Nigel Thurlow
 We all know that Toyota has always been a frontrunner with regard to Lean thinking, bringing the customer in the centre point of attention and establishing flow in the value creation pipeline.
 The Toyota Production System (TPS) - with its two pillars: continuous improvement & respect for people - as developed by Taiichi Ohno and Eiji Toyoda, is globally recognised as a strategic and human centered foundation to become a Lean and thriving entreprise.
 On this foundation 'the Toyota Way' has been developed as a philosophy with a set of principles and behaviors that can guide companies through their change and towards the right mindset.

-Recently, with the Toyota Flow System (TFS) the Toyota thinkers take this strategy yet a few steps further.
-Nigel Thurlow - xxx - has given us an hands-on introduction to the extra dimension that this upgrade entails.
+Recently, with the Toyota Flow System (TFS) the Toyota thinkers take this strategy yet a few steps further with the purpose of being an inspiration for companies with human centricity, continuous improvement in their strategic roadmap.
+Together with co-facilitator Dirk van Goubergen, Nigel Thurlow - Chief of Agile, Toyota Connected - has given us a hands-on introduction to the extra dimension that this evolution entails.

+### Building on lessons learnt and extensive research
+Nigel Thurlow puts it this way:
+> There are fantastic lessons to be learned all around, from Systems Thinking to Scrum.
+The body of knowledge at our disposal is immense, and there are countless ways to apply it.
+But to truly leverage this wealth of information, we must **change the narrative** and realize that *context* is everything: different environments call for different approaches and tools, and with something as complex as a business transformation, sticking to a one-size-fits-all methodology is dangerous.
+Instead, we need to be able to **mix and match** the techniques that best suit our situation, while ensuring that key aspects of a transformation are considered."

+### Get the basics right
+With the *Red Bead experiment* we experienced that we need to verify that companies apply the right kind of Lean, and not te *evil* version, when trying to **eliminate waste**.
+Waste is not caused by the workers most of the time, but by the system.
+Failing to recognise this can bring leadership to take the wrong decisions and apply counterproductive measures - like hiring or firing employees, or introducing contradictive KPI's among workers, thus creating steady erosion of psychological safety within teams - and in the meantime not tackling the actual process issues in the pipeline.

+Three questions can help us define waste explained Dirk:
+- What is value for the customer?
+- What products are we making?
+- Which activities contribute to this result?
+Listing activities and highlighting the ones that are simply 'useslessly getting tired' is a very important exercise for every contributor in the process, whether it be workers in a factory, developers, consultants or managers.
+Show respect for people by allowing them to focus on value adding activities.
+Since the management and people with leadership roles often organise the system, it is key they recognise this responsability.

+Once the activities are inspected and the process of value creation is established, the next step is to enable flow, by designing your *value stream like a river*, allowing the value to grow withouth interruption, withoug waiting time or blockages.
+Here again, managers have a task to focus on not being a flow stopper.
+It is important for them to acknowledge that resource efficiency can kill flow efficiency.
+Just like a train company should focus on timely arrival and departure and not on getting as much travelers in one train by waiting until it's completely full before taking off again.